 To ensure confidentiality, student medical records are neither seen, nor reviewed by, the Physician Assistant Program faculty or staff.
-Student medical information is sent by the student or healthcare facility directly to Student Health Services.
+Student medical information is sent by the student or healthcare facility directly to Student Health Services by uploading it to the Student Health Portal.
 The staff of Student Health Services reviews the medical information and sends the Physician Assistant Program a health clearance form.
 Health clearance forms may be released with written permission from the student and forwarded to clinical facilities as necessary to schedule and secure clinical rotations.